cosmos/cosmos-sdk/x/auth/spec/05_vesting.md

-However, given that account balances are tracked via the `x/bank` module and that we want to avoid loading the entire account balance, we can instead determine the locked balance and infer the spendable balance, which can be defined as follows:
-`max(V - DV, 0)`.
+However, given that account balances are tracked via the `x/bank` module and that we want to avoid loading the entire account balance, we can instead determine the locked balance, which can be defined as `max(V - DV, 0)`, and infer the spendable balance from that.

 ```go
 func (va VestingAccount) LockedCoinsFromVesting(v Coins) Coins {